InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 projects transparent, but also provides tools to improve that situation by putting focus on mentoring and expanding the contributor base.

-While cross team collaboration does make assessing individual contributions hard, it also enables learning and knowledge sharing withing an organisation.
+While cross team collaboration makes assessing individual contributions hard, it also enables learning and knowledge sharing withing an organisation.
 As a result, the impact of individuals will improve.
 Best practices and positive innovation will spread more easily across the entire organisation.
 As a side